pingcap/docs-cn/tidb-lightning/tidb-lightning-faq.md

 To stop the `tikv-importer` process, you can choose the corresponding operation according to your deployment method.

-- For deployment using TiDB Ansible: run `scripts/stop_importer.sh` on the Importer server.

 - For manual deployment: if `tikv-importer` is running in foreground, press <kbd>Ctrl</kbd>+<kbd>C</kbd> to exit.
 Otherwise, obtain the process ID using the `ps aux | grep tikv-importer` command and then terminate the process using the `kill «pid»` command.

 ## How to stop the `tidb-lightning` process?

 To stop the `tidb-lightning` process, you can choose the corresponding operation according to your deployment method.

-- For deployment using TiDB Ansible: run `scripts/stop_lightning.sh` on the Lightning server.

 - For manual deployment: if `tidb-lightning` is running in foreground, press <kbd>Ctrl</kbd>+<kbd>C</kbd> to exit.
 Otherwise, obtain the process ID using the `ps aux | grep tidb-lighting` command and then terminate the process using the `kill -2 «pid»` command.